I am a thinker. I ponder and agonise instead of making decisions.

 The truth is that I’ve been looking for a decent workable studio for years, but haven’t acted.

 Now, that can turn out to be either dangerous or exciting, because then life and circumstances decide for you.

-Believe me, the walls are hacked into with years of pallet-bashing, most of the floor is ankle-twister rubble, the wiring is perilously prehistoric, the toilet cistern has no relationship with the bowl (the effect is purely cosmetic), and broken window panes sit inside their rotten frames.
+Unfortunately photos don’t do it’s rattiness ‘full justice’ - it almost looks pristine...But believe me, the walls are seriously hacked into, the floor is mostly rubble, the wiring prehistoric, the toilet cistern not connected to the bowl (the effect is purely cosmetic), and broken window panes sit inside rotten frames.

-But, let’s rewind a few months - How did it come to this?
+REWIND: How did it come to this?

-Wandering the streets, seeing so many vacant shops and abandoned businesses, the almost unimaginable possibility of buying a space finds its way into my wild imagination.
+Wandering the streets, seeing so many vacant shops and abandoned businesses, it’s hard not to think about possibilities...

 Seriously, how much do you need in an artist’s studio?

 Actually, more than I think; power would nice, some water and a sink too, somewhere to plug in the electric kettle, some light and ventilation, a toilet… Hmmmm….

 Luckily I know some calm and optimistic builders.
 When they start excavations in the tiny bathroom, they uncover a kind of septic/drainage tank - part of the sewerage system for the six storey building.
 And it hasn’t been cleaned out in living memory so there are unmentionable substances below, all thick and solid.
 It needs professional emptying.
 As in a truck or two.

 So, here we are in early February, and the workers have mostly finished.
 What was supposed to have taken ta couple of weeks has dragged into five and counting.